nodejs/node/doc/api/buffer.markdown

 Unlike `ArrayBuffers`, the underlying memory for buffers is not initialized.
 So the contents of a newly created `Buffer` are unknown and could contain sensitive data.
 Use `buf.fill(0)` to initialize a buffer to zeroes.
+If a truthy value is passed as the second argument, then the returned buffer will be zero-filled by default.

 ### new Buffer(array)